-Masks, face shields or face coverings are currently required statewide for indoor public spaces (for example, grocery stores, pharmacies, public transit, personal services providers, restaurants, bars, retail stores, and more).
-In addition, face coverings are required in outdoor public spaces when physical distancing is not possible.
+Masks, face shields or face coverings are currently recommended statewide for indoor public spaces (for example, grocery stores, pharmacies, personal services providers, restaurants, bars, retail stores, and more).

 For more information on face covering guidance, please visit Oregon Health Authority's Oregon COVID-19 Mask Requirements→ or Reopening Guidance FAQs Statewide Mask, Face Shield, Face Covering Guidance→